Wizkiller96/WizBot/docs/md/guides/desktop-guide.md

 ## Setup

-1. Download and run the [upeko](https://github.com/nadeko-bot/upeko/releases/latest).
+1. Download and run the [WizBot Updater](https://github.com/Wizkiller96/WizBot/releases/latest).

     ![Create a new bot](../assets/upeko-1.png "Create a new bot")